Professor Scott Davis

 Vanessa has managed the firm’s regional Planning, Environment and Sustainability Practice since 2018 and become the national practice leader in 2021.

-Prior to joining Holding Redlich, Vanessa was the Managing Director of a Cairns base law firm and town planning practice.
+Prior to joining Sparke Helmore, Vanessa was the Managing Director of a Cairns base law firm and town planning practice.
 Vanessa has experience working on large scale master-planned projects and has acted for local government, state government agencies, developers and publicly listed companies providing town planning and legal advice on a large range of matters in Queensland.

 Vanessa is a graduate of the Australian Institute of Company Directors, Company Directors Course.
 Vanessa is also the Deputy Chair of Ports North, the Chair of the Ports North Human Resources Committee, a former Chair of the Board of the JUTE Theatre Company and has served a number of not-for-profit boards.